danielcebrian/catch/gridReview.md

+# Review of Grid Libraries for CATCH UI

 ## [Backgrid](https://github.com/wyuenho/backgrid)

 Backgrid.js is a set of components for building semantic and easily stylable data grid widgets.
 It offers a simple, intuitive programming interface that makes easy things easy, but hard things possible when dealing with tabular data.